 Scientist / Engineer / Pilot / CEO

 Kristian Sexton grew up sailing and surfing the waters of Cape Cod.
 He has returned in the hopes of making it such that the next generation has the same chance to enjoy the ocean that he had.
 Kristian earned an undergraduate degree in mechanical engineering at the University of Hawaii where he conducted research under a NASA space grant fellowship.
-After a brief stint in aerospace he went on to complete a PhD in biomedical engineering at Dartmouth College.
-He has spent most of the last ten years working on the development of optical systems for medical imaging and diagnostics.
+After a brief stint in aerospace he went on to complete a PhD in biomedical engineering in the Optics in Medicine Lab at Dartmouth College.
+Prior to founding Moosh Systems, Kristian spent most of the previous ten years working on the development of optical systems for medical imaging, diagnostics and surgical robotics.
 Kristian is also a commercial pilot and flight instructor with over 1400 flight hours including experience flying in Hawaii, Alaska and East Africa.

 Rob Holt grew up in New Hampshire and graduated summa cum laude from the University of New Hampshire with degrees in both physics and mathematics.
 He went on to complete a PhD in physics at Dartmouth College with his research focused on 3D image reconstruction.
 Rob has spent much of the last ten years developing algorithms to process medical images.
 He specializes in object identification and classification with vast experience in machine learning methods.
 Rob now divides his time between MathWorks and Moosh Systems.

 Aviation Advisor / Pilot